-This report highlights the research issues that need to be pondered over by the Logistics community in the coming 20 years.
+This report highlights the research issues that need to be pondered over by the Logistics community till 2030.
 It focuses on the different aspects of logistics in India.
 It investigates supply chain management and logistics opportunities and emerging challenges in various industries, as well as their economic, environmental, and social implications.
 It tackles global and industrial problems in order to ensure safer, smarter, more convenient, and more sustainable logistics.
 This report also dives deep into possible strategies to promote efficient and effective logistics.